.png)

 The Marchigiana kitchen and where this one sits in it

-Within the regional peer set, this kitchen sits at the tradition-led end of the spectrum.
+This kitchen sits at the tradition-led end of the spectrum.
 If you want to understand the full range of what Le Marche and the broader central-Italian restaurant world offers, Anticofurlo in Acqualagna and Caffè Meletti in Ascoli Piceno represent other facets of Marchigiana cooking worth mapping against this one.
 Further afield, the Adriatic coast gives you Uliassi in Senigallia, where the same region's seafood identity has been pushed to a three-Michelin-star argument.
 The contrast is instructive: Il Casolare dei Segreti is not trying to be that.
 It is doing something quieter and, in the context of Treia, more appropriate.

 Giannina Lucamarini and the logic of a family kitchen

-For comparison, Italy's highest-profile family kitchens operating at a different tier , Dal Pescatore in Runate, which holds three Michelin stars and a decades-long family lineage , demonstrate what the transmission model can produce over time.
+For comparison, Italy's highest-profile family kitchens operating at a different tier, Dal Pescatore in Runate, which holds three Michelin stars and a decades-long family lineage, demonstrate what the transmission model can produce over time.
 The ambition at Il Casolare dei Segreti is calibrated differently, but the structural logic of how cooking knowledge moves through a family-run operation is the same.

 What to order and what the room is about